 There are many types of truck driving jobs.
-Your responsibilities and pay will vary greatly depending upon which type of job and trucking company you choose.
+Your responsibilities and how much you make as a trucker will vary greatly depending upon which type of job and trucking company you choose.

 Explore the different possibilities before you decide which option you take.
-It might affect the company you choose to start with.
+It might affect the company you choose to start your trucking career.

 The most common trucking jobs for new drivers are dry van, refrigerated, flatbed and tanker.
-Now because of the oil boom you can even start in the oil field.
+Now because of the oil boom you can even start in the oil field trucking.

 So keep reading to get an idea of what you would like to have as a goal and plan your journey according.